QuantumAI4Bio/AdaptiveFlow-VS/docs/documentation/installation/uninstallation.md

 ## General

-To uninstall a VirtualFlow 2.0 module, one simply needs to delete the root folder of the workflow:
+To uninstall a AdaptiveFlow module, one simply needs to delete the root folder of the workflow:

 ```
 rm -vr <workflow root folder>
 ```

-If additional external packages were installed for one of the specific VirtualFlow 2.0 modules, they need to be removed separately.&#x20;
+If additional external packages were installed for one of the specific AdaptiveFlow modules, they need to be removed separately.&#x20;